 Note: This document references views and actions that are only available to Echo Administrators

-- Select the Permissions tab and click Grant.
+- Select the Permissions in the tabs bar and click Grant.

 Cross Domain Permission

 Echo Admins don’t need separate accounts in each domain one simply needs Domain Permissions set to the other domains.
 This feature is also useful for staff members who travel between schools and need access to courses they are instructing.

 Begin by selecting the user you wish to grant permissions to and from the Domain Permissions tab, click Grant.
 From the Select Domain screen select the domain(s) and role to assign., and click close and save.

 Once you have granted the domain permission to the user you should now see the school that the user has permissions to access.

 - Domain and Course Roles